forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > #### 'Actors' from the 'West'
-> The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general) and sometimes in concert with the EU.
-Even within states different parties such as political parties or state organizations (such as the defense departments or secrecy services) can act differently and uncoordinated (see e.g. promises not expand the NATO eastwards as described in )  and state & private sponsored organizations have various degrees of freedom to act.
+> The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general).
+Sometimes the NATO and the EU act in concert.
+Even within states different parties such as political parties or state organizations (such as the defense departments or secrecy services) can act differently and uncoordinated (see e.g. promises not expand the NATO eastwards as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
+Moreover there are also private actors direct or indirect via sponsored organizations and these are interwound by lobbyists with politics.
+The more decentralized the larger the freedom to act (decentralization is considered great though central organs still should be held responsible on serious wrong-doings).
 Overall it can be difficult from the outside to judge who did/initiated/supported what, which and when.
 Accordingly to select members to be sanctioned is not [always]straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
-Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are endangered - which are sometimes interpreted quite broadly].
-So the US is just called for help [as a friendly sibling and not as a dominating one].
+Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are [perceived to be] endangered].
+So the US can be just called for help [as a friendly sibling and not as a dominating one].
-> In the decision process not only state associated actors but also private stack owners play a crucial role besides political parties.
-The broad decision finding with many discussions likely brings more stable and less errors, though it possibly takes a little more than as when small circles decide.
 >
 > Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes *a no* to intervene seems [to have been] wrong when looking backwards and sometimes *a yes* intervene seems wrong.
 From the second world war onwards the US tended to intervene more. // Here the opinion is, one should strengthen the UN to advocate human rights and prevent wars.